JasimAtiyeh/TechTube/README.md

   8. AWS

 ## Features
-  * videos - Users can upload and edit videos on boo!Tube with ease.
+  * videos - Users can upload and edit videos on TechTube with ease.
 Click the add video button at the top of the page from any screen to add a video.
 You must be a registered user to upload content.Some of the trickier parts of this feature was building out the ability to restrict users access to editing the videos.
 Below is a specific example of restricting a users access to editing and deleting a video.

   ```javaScript
   let optionMenu;